allegro/bigflow/docs/project_setup_and_build.md

 A single DAG is generated based on the `bigflow.workflow.Workflow` class.
-Produced DAG consists only of [`KubernetesPodOperator`](https://airflow.apache.org/docs/stable/_api/airflow/contrib/operators/kubernetes_pod_operator/index.html) objects, which execute operations on the produced image.
+Produced DAG consists only of [`KubernetesPodOperator`](https://airflow.apache.org/docs/stable/_api/airflow/contrib/operators/kubernetes_pod_operator/index.html) objects, which execute operations on a Docker image.

 To build a project you need to use the `bigflow build` command.
 The documentation you are reading is also a valid BigFlow project.
 Go to the `docs` directory and run the `bigflow build` command to see how the build process works.
 The `bigflow build`